dvd101x/web-thermodynamics/README.md

 * [List of extra functions](https://mathjs.org/docs/reference/functions.html)
 * [Syntax](https://mathjs.org/docs/expressions/syntax.html)

-# Extension
+# Advanced

-Te example provided is simple, but the capabilities are much more extense.
-For example it can be used to calculate complete thermodynamic cycles by using variables or arrays.
+Te example shown is simple, but the used libraries have many capabilities.
+For example it can be used to calculate complete thermodynamic cycles by using variables and arrays.

 ``` python
 # Vapor compression cycle